microsoft/react-native-windows-samples/docs/native-modules-setup.md

 > If you don't see the `Windows Runtime Component (C++/WinRT)` project type, go back and install the _C++/WinRT Visual Studio Extension_ under [Development Environment](#development-environment).

 1. Set the `Project Name` to `MyLibrary`.
-1. Set the `Location` to the native module directory you created earlier.
+1. Set the `Location` to the native module directory (typically the same directory with the `ios` and `android` sub-directories).
 1. Set the `Solution Name` to `MyLibrary`.
 1. Click `Create`.

 Next you'll be prompted to select the versions of Windows you'll support.
-This should match the values for React Native Windows:
+This should match the values for React Native Windows, which as of version 0.61, are:

 1. Set the `Target version` to `Windows 10, version 1903 (10.0; Build 18362)`.
-1. Set the `Minimum version` to `Windows 10 Creators Update (10.0; Build 15063)`.
+1. Set the `Minimum version` to `Windows 10 Creators Update (10.0; Build 16299)`.

 You should now have a new `MyLibrary` solution file at `.\MyLibrary\MyLibrary.sln` and a `MyLibrary` project at `.\MyLibrary\MyLibrary\MyLibrary.csproj` for C# or `.\MyLibrary\MyLibrary\MyLibrary.vcxproj` for C++.

-For C++/WinRT project:
+Additionally, for C++/WinRT projects, you'll need to change the following:

 1. Right click on the project and choose `Manage Nuget Packages...`
     1. Select version 2.0.190730.2 for Microsoft.Windows.CppWinRT package.
 1. Right-click on the project and choose `Properties`
     1. Under `Linker > Windows Metadata` set `Generate Windows Metadata` to `Yes`.

-Now, we want to rename the root directory of the Windows native code to `windows` to match the peer `android` and `ios` directories:
+Now, before we go any further we'll want to rename the root directory of the Windows native code to `windows` to match the peer `android` and `ios` directories:

 1. Close the solution with `File` > `Close Solution`.
 1. Rename that top `MyLibrary` directory `windows`.
 1. Re-open the solution file at `windows\MyLibrary.sln`.

+> *Optional*: Whether you're creating a new native module from scratch, or adding windows support to an existing ios/android module, if you're using git, you'll want to add Visual Studio-specific entries in your project's `.gitignore`.
+> The simplest way to do this is to get [VisualStudio.gitignore](https://raw.githubusercontent.com/github/gitignore/master/VisualStudio.gitignore) and save it as `windows\.gitignore`.

 Now it's time to add React Native Windows into the solution.